min2ha/ukwa-site/content/target/71689/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Brexit and chemicals regulation (REACH)

 House of Commons Library briefing paper discussing the EU REACH regulation for chemicals and the potential impacts of Brexit including in relation to a no deal scenario.